Important Educational Disclaimer

 2. Estate Planning Goals

-If leaving money to heirs is important, Roth IRAs dramatically outperform Traditional IRAs following the SECURE Act’s elimination of the “stretch IRA.”
-Non-spouse beneficiaries must now empty inherited retirement accounts within 10 years.
+If leaving money to heirs matters to you, Roth IRAs are now a much better vehicle than Traditional IRAs than they used to be, thanks to the SECURE Act killing the old “stretch IRA.”
+Non-spouse beneficiaries have to empty an inherited retirement account within 10 years.

 3. Income Volatility and Future Uncertainty

-If you’re uncertain about future tax rates—whether personal or national—tax diversification provides invaluable flexibility.
-Contributing to both Roth and Traditional accounts creates multiple withdrawal sources in retirement, allowing you to optimize tax efficiency based on actual circumstances rather than decades-old predictions.
+If you’re genuinely unsure about future tax rates – whether your own or the country’s – tax diversification is the move.
+Contributing to both Roth and Traditional accounts gives you multiple withdrawal sources in retirement, so you can flex which one to draw from based on what’s actually happening rather than what you guessed two decades ago.

 4. State Tax Considerations

 Planning to move from a high-tax state to a no-tax state in retirement?
-Traditional IRA deductions provide immediate value at high combined federal+state rates (up to 50%+ in California, New York, New Jersey), while withdrawals in retirement occur at lower federal-only rates in states like Florida, Texas, Nevada, or Tennessee.
+The Traditional IRA deduction is worth more right now at the combined federal-plus-state rates (up to 50%+ in California, New York, or New Jersey), while your retirement withdrawals will face only the federal rate if you’ve relocated to Florida, Texas, Nevada, or Tennessee by then.

-Conversely, if you’re in a no-tax state now but might retire in a high-tax state, Roth contributions make sense—avoid state taxes on contributions now and withdrawals later.
+Conversely, if you’re in a no-tax state now but might retire in a high-tax state, Roth contributions make sense, because you pay no state tax on the contribution now and skip it again on the qualified withdrawal later.

 Need Help Understanding Your Options?